databrickslabs/partner-connect-api/OnboardingLifecycleDoc.md

 In addition, there are several regular maintenance tasks that may arise from time-to-time.
 Examples may include rotating credentials, escalations, or changes in partner configuration (e.g. a partner adds support for GCP, a partner adds support for Unity Catalog, or a partner changes their hostname).

 Both parties are responsible for fixing bugs after launch.
 Please follow this [SOP](https://docs.google.com/document/d/1sZVMdGCHYrWFYUw-_uy8hPRzL-wJm9ActYh2L02SWjk/edit?usp=sharing) for handling Partner Connect integration issues.

+## UX Guidelines

+These are guidelines for the experience after a user lands on your product through Partner Connect.
+The goal is for users to complete the signup process and start using your product as soon as possible.

+1. Sign up guidelines
+   * Do:
+     * Keep it simple!
+Minimize the information the user needs to enter.
+       * Only collect what is necessary to start the trial (email and password)
+     * Use/pre-populate the user’s email address sent by Partner Connect
+   * Don’t:
+     * Collect info that is not needed for the trial such as address, domain name, etc.
+     * Direct the user to a sign-in page after they have filled in the signup information
+       * User should land on the product page after signup
+     * Have an email verification step that blocks further actions
+       * The email address you receive from Partner Connect has already been verified by Databricks
+       * If email verification is necessary, use a non-blocking method – let the user proceed and verify later
+     * Require two-factor authentication setup
+     * Collect payment information
+       * This should be done after the trial
+2. Homepage guidelines (i.e. landing page after signup)
+   * Do:
+     * Make it easy for the user to find the Databricks connection and/or access their data in Databricks
+       * Set Databricks as the first/default data source/destination for the trial session
+     * (Optional) Have a brief tutorial on how to use your product with the newly created connection to Databricks
+   * Don’t:
+     * Ask user to configure/update the Databricks connection created by Partner Connect
+       * The connection should be ready to use without further input.
+Partner Connect also provides other useful information such as cloud, region and catalogs.

+3. Environment setup guidelines
+   * If you need time to set up/provision an environment for the trial after signup, please minimize the setup time.
+Try to keep the wait time within 5 minutes.
+     * Consider using a warm pool to reduce the wait time if possible